-Provide primary funding for operations of the Anatomical Board of the State of Texas to oversee and administer the registration and disbursements of cadavers throughout the state and provide inspections of all facilities that are authorized to receive and hold cadavers.
+Provide primary funding for operations of the Anatomical Board of the State of Texas to oversee and administer the registration and disbursements of cadavers throughout the state, provide inspections of all facilities that are authorized to receive and hold cadavers, and fund the duties of the board through reimbursement of expenses to those board members who incur them.

 Additionally, these fees provide financial support for the maintenance of the SAB website and the personnel utilized to monitor the website and send out the SAB identifications tags.